Skip to Main Content

 This two volume treatise explains the rules of postconviction review and related legal issues, including jurisdictional issues, timing, and court rules.
 Also available on Westlaw (Westlaw password required).

-State Postconviction Remedies and Relief Handbook (Donald E. Wilkes, Jr., 2019)
+State Postconviction Remedies and Relief Handbook with Forms (Donald E. Wilkes, Jr., 2019)

 This treatise collects and explains the law and court rules governing postconviction remedies in the states.
-Volume 1 includes Arizona, and Volume 4 includes templates for filing claims for postconviction relief in the states, including Arizona.
+Arizona is included in Volume 1; Volume 4 provides templates for filing claims for postconviction relief in the states, including Arizona.

 Another Bite at the Apple: A Guide to Section 2255 Motions for Federal Prisoners (Janice Bermann, 2009)